afqmrl/Rough-terrain-robot/Source/PID_Control/README.md

 ## More Technical Details

 The PID control system is governed by three parameters: the proportional gain (`kp`), the integral gain (`ki`), and the derivative gain (`kd`).
-These parameters influence the controller's response to the error between the desired and the actual speed of the motor, with each parameter playing a role in minimizing this error over time.
+These parameters influence the controller's response to the error between the desired and the actual speed of the motor, with each parameter playing a role in minimising this error over time.

 ## Known Issues/Future Improvements